hotpaw2/hello-world-1/README.md

 # hello-world-1
 ## ReadMe

-This is a repository for my introductory exercise in learning to use github.
+This repository is just my introductory exercise in learning how to use github.

+Included are 2 benchmarks that I have used for over 30 years, which I use for long baseline historical personal computer performance comparisons.

+### test items

 ```c
 // this is some c code